 Our strategy is to pursue one or more business combinations with companies servicing and operating adjacent or ancillary to, the cannabis sector but which are not directly involved in the production, distribution and sale of cannabis (i.e. businesses that "touch the plant").
-We will focus our efforts on seeking and completing an initial business combination with one or more companies that have an aggregate enterprise value in excess of \$300 million, although target entities with a smaller enterprise value may be considered.
-We will seek potential targets which we believe can materially grow revenue and earnings both organically and inorganically through the efforts of our management team.
+We are focusing our efforts on seeking and completing an initial business combination with one or more companies that have an aggregate enterprise value in excess of \$300 million, although target entities with a smaller enterprise value may be considered.
+We are seeking potential targets which we believe can materially grow revenue and earnings both organically and inorganically through the efforts of our management team.
 These may include targets that can benefit from access to capital in order to: (i) increase spending on strategic initiatives that are expected to generate favorable returns and which can accelerate revenue and earnings growth; (ii) invest in infrastructure or technology; or (iii) fundamentally restructure their business operations.

-We intend to pursue opportunities across a number of verticals providing support to the cannabis industry with a particular focus on companies within the following sectors:
+We are pursuing opportunities across a number of verticals providing support to the cannabis industry with a particular focus on companies within the following sectors:

-- Hardware vaporization products, cannabis accessories and other products featuring a recurring revenue model - Software seed to sale tracking, dispensary business software, point of sale solutions and compliance-related software

-- Labs cannabis testing across flower, concentrates and infused products - Distribution supply chain partners, inventory management, shipping and logistics - Real Estate retail and industrial properties for recreational and medical cannabis facilities - Brands focus on unique business models such as licensing and direct to consumer - Packaging premier cannabis compliant packaging across all product types
+- Hardware vaporization products, cannabis accessories and other products featuring a recurring revenue model - Software seed to sale tracking, dispensary business software, point of sale solutions and compliance-related software - Labs cannabis testing across flower, concentrates and infused products - Distribution supply chain partners, inventory management, shipping and logistics - Real Estate retail and industrial properties for recreational and medical cannabis facilities - Brands focus on unique business models such as licensing and direct to consumer - Packaging premier cannabis compliant packaging across all product types

-In pursuit of our business strategy, we intend to:
+In pursuit of our business strategy, we are:

 - Opportunity Identification.
-Utilize the extensive network of our management team to identify candidates for a possible business combination including cannabis industry investors, business owners, industry thought leaders, advisors, members of our sponsor, financial intermediaries, managers and others; - Target and Industry Evaluation.
-Conduct a thorough assessment of the growth potential for possible targets including research and analysis of current and future market opportunities; - Transaction Assessment.
-Conduct rigorous due diligence on one or more targets, including a review of company-specific information as well as an analysis of the overall industry and competitive landscape; - Financing.
-Arrange appropriate financing to provide the target company with adequate capital to execute its business plan; - Transaction Pricing.
-Structure the transaction at a price that management deems attractive relative to its view of intrinsic value and future potential; - Operational Optimization.
-Implementation of operational and financial business planning which we believe can accelerate the growth of the target while providing it with appropriate financial and operational flexibility; and - Follow-on Acquisition Opportunities.
-Seek further strategic acquisitions, divestitures or other transactions following a business combination with the goal of further enhancing shareholder value.
+Utilizing the extensive network of our management team to identify candidates for a possible business combination including cannabis industry investors, business owners, industry thought leaders, advisors, members of our sponsor, financial intermediaries, managers and others; - Target and Industry Evaluation.
+Conducting a thorough assessment of the growth potential for possible targets including research and analysis of current and future market opportunities; and - Transaction Assessment.
+Conducting rigorous due diligence on one or more targets, including a review of company-specific information as well as an analysis of the overall industry and competitive landscape.